BenChirlinn/tahoe-portfolio/README.md

 # Deployment

-I opted to manage deploys directly through git (see resouces below for refence).
+I opted to manage deploys directly through git (see resources below for reference).
 This involved setting up a separate bare git origin on my DO droplet (called *live*) which I can push my latest changes to.
 There, a `post-receive` hook ensures my Git worktree, a.k.a. the key site files themselves, are put in my server's root site directory. `npm run build` must then be run manually from there to build the latest.

 ### Deployment Walkthrough